-Note: The range of grade levels noted for each type of self-contained class or program represents general guidelines.
+\Note: The range of grade levels noted for each type of self-contained class or program represents general guidelines.
 The specific needs of individual students may result in some exceptions to the intended target group.
+Class sizes are approximate and will rely on the Education Act O.Reg.
+298, s.
+31.